 Selection panel and assessment criteria

-After the admissibility of dossiers has been established, a selection committee (composed of seven members: one for each member of the consortium + two professional experts in the digital media world) will meet to draw up the list of pre-selected projects.
+After the admissibility of dossiers has been established, a selection committee composed of members of the consortium will meet to draw up the list of pre-selected projects.

-Next, leaders of pre-selected projects will be invited to Marseilles to present their project in person before the panel.
-The definitive list of projects selected will be published after the Marseilles meeting.
+Next, leaders of pre-selected projects will be invited to Beirut to present their project in person before the panel.
+The definitive list of selected projects will be published a day after jury’s deliberations in Beirut.

 Content and relevance of the project (40/100)